President Gregory P. Crawford

 - President Gregory P. Crawford and University Ambassador Dr. Renate Crawford.

 - President Crawford and Dr. Crawford.

-On first reference, use full formal title: University Provost Jason Osborne.
-For subsequent references, Provost Osborne or the provost are acceptable.
+On first reference, use full formal title: University Provost Elizabeth Mullenix.
+For subsequent references, Provost Mullenix or the provost are acceptable.
 Never use "Osborne" as a standalone reference.

 Capitalize and spell out formal titles such as chair, provost, vice president when they stand alone or precede a name.
 Lowercase elsewhere.

 - Miami University Chair John Doe